 To restore, protect, and enjoy the upper Genesee River by combining conservation, recreation, and business.

 Create a forested conservation corridor along the upper Genesee River and selected tributaries reaching approximately 70 miles from the river’s sources in Pennsylvania to the southern boundary of Letchworth State Park in New York State.
 This will include riparian buffers (streamside reforestation zones) and a system of environmentally responsible forested nature parks with trails, boating access points, camping areas, and other minimally-invasive features for natural outdoor recreation.
 These will be connected by the relevant sections of an interstate rail-trail system reaching from Rochester, NY, to Williamsport, PA.
 This trail system will be created by linking together existing trails such as the Genesee Valley Greenway (NY), the WAG Trail (a section of the defunct Wellsville-Addison-Galeton railroad in NY from Wellsville to the NY/PA border), and the Pine Creek Trail (PA).
 This will help integrate the southern section of the Genesee River into the recreational systems of Letchworth State Park (“the Grand Canyon of the East”) and Pine Creek Gorge (“the Grand Canyon of Pennsylvania”).
 The result will be a large and attractive resource for conservation, recreation, and tourism.
-The broad implications of this project justify investments of funds and other support from organizations concerned with the conservation of the upper Genesee River watershed, the health of Letchworth State Park, flood control in Rochester, the water quality of Lake Ontario, and many other interests.
+The broad implications of this project justify investments of funds and other support from organizations concerned with the conservation of the upper Genesee River watershed, flood and erosion mitigation, the health of Letchworth State Park, economic development in Rochester, the water quality of Lake Ontario, recreation, natural science education, state and regional tourism, and many other interests.

-NEW!
-See the Triple Divide Greenway and Trail System page, which includes the final version of the lavishly illustrated Triple Divide Trail System Strategic Plan in PDF format.
-NEW!
-This page also now includes a link for viewing a topographical map of the greenway system and downloading a KML file for touring the trail system in Google Earth.
+For a related planning document with maps, photos, rationale, and connections with related parks and trail systems, see the Triple Divide Greenway and Trail System page, which includes the final version of the lavishly illustrated Triple Divide Trail System Strategic Plan in PDF format.**

 (1) Environmental Conservation: Previous decades of relative neglect of the upper Genesee River and its tributary streams have contributed to erosion, flooding, sedimentation, and leaching of industrial toxins, municipal waste, salt and chemicals from roads and drainage systems, and excessive agricultural nutrients.
 This has negatively impacted fisheries, wildlife habitat, and the river’s resources for recreation, drinking water, and other uses.